ipums/ipums.github.io/_posts/2018-02-26-large-data-on-a-laptop-tools-and-strategies.markdown

 All right, that was easy... but it took forever.
 If we're planning to field questions fifty times a day  we need to find a better way.
 Looking at memory use of the above process, it's clear the  "Q" program creates an in memory database after loading all the CSV data into memory; several other tools operate in a similar manner.
 If my machine had  less than 8GB the script would fail; if I want to analyze a larger dataset I'll hit a wall.

+If you're focusing on one dataset of moderate size   you could skip the "Q" middle-man and import your CSV into Sqlite, then repeatedly query it.
+This helps if the data isn't too large and you don't need to constantly import different new data.
+Here's how to import our sample data

+	sqlite> .mode csv
+	sqlite> .import ./usa_00065.csv extract
+	sqlite> select count(*) from extract;
+	17634469

+	sqlite> .schema extract
+	CREATE TABLE extract(
+	  "YEAR" TEXT,
+	  "DATANUM" TEXT,
+	  "SERIAL" TEXT,
+	  "HHWT" TEXT,
+	  "STATEFIP" TEXT,
+	  "METAREA" TEXT,
+	  "METAREAD" TEXT,
+	  ........ [many more columns ] ....

+The import takes a while, but not as long as "Q".
+For the duration of your session you have an in-memory database  you can query.
+The big catch is that you're limited by available RAM.
+If I had included every year from 2000 to 2016 from the Amaerican Cummunity Survey in my data it would not fit in my computer's memory.

+#### Conclusion to Part 1

 In answer to the question, yes, programmers seem to bike at a 61% higher rate than the average of  all other types of workers, but the absolute rates (0.91% for information technology workers, 0.56% for others)  is  really low.
 I'd really like to break out mode of transportation by more categories but that will take a long time with the current method.
 In addition, I'd like to classify workers by income, because I'm suspecting biking to work may be connected to income and class more than profession.
 So, on to something better.